The Importance of Vendor Risk Management for CISOs

 What is vendor risk management?
 Vendor risk management (VRM) is the process a company takes to verify that their suppliers and providers comply with specific regulations and standards so as not to negatively impact their company.

-A fact of modern business is that we are increasingly relying on vendors to take over traditional in-house operations.
+Modern businesses are increasingly relying on vendors to take over traditional in-house operations.
 Cloud productivity applications, marketing, storage, analytics, payment processing, and cybersecurity have all, in part or in whole, been effectively remodeled into outsourced services provided by vendors who are experts in their field.

 Since vendors fill these necessary niches for our businesses, they understandably come into contact with critical business operations and information.
 This is why you’ll see industries like healthcare, with strict HIPAA regulations, maintain well-defined rules on the obligations and requirements for vendors handling patient information.